TheAdamBC/AdamBC/README.md

 </br>

+To create a 'numerics' heavy DApp use the 'n' option keyword, to create a 'multimedia' heavy DApp use the 'm' option keyword, to create a 'filesystem' heavy DApp use the 'f' option keyword.

-To create a 'numerics' or 'multimedia' heavy DApp, run their corresponding commands below.
+The corresponding commands look like below.

 _Adam create -n AppName_